b-sarrazin/BSAOvhApi/README.md

 ![logo](logo.png)

-Module to interact with the OVH API
+BSAOvhApi is a PowerShell module for the OVH API.

 ## Description